ROBIN-Itis-Delpozzo/ROBIN-Itis-Delpozzo/README.md

-## Robin Orientation By Internet Network
+## Robin

-Robin is a school project aimed to use machine learning algorithms and robotic to localize and move a TurtleBot3.
+**Robin** is a school project aimed to use machine learning algorithms and robotic to localize and move a [TurtleBot3]("turtlebot.com").
+Robin stands for _Robin Orientation By Internet Network_.
+The name comes from the bird species "robin", who are able to return back home wherever they are by orienting themselves.

 ### Markdown